arpita-panchal/DATA-VISUALIZATION-JOB-SIMULATION-PROJECT/README.md

-# TATA-DATA-VISUALIZATION-JOB-SIMULATION PROJECT
+# DATA-VISUALIZATION-JOB-SIMULATION PROJECT

 ## Overview
-Developed an interactive Power BI dashboard as part of the Tata Data Visualization Job Simulation on Forage.
+Developed an interactive Power BI dashboard as part of the Data Visualization Job Simulation on Forage.
 The project focused on transforming business data into actionable insights to support strategic decision-making.

 ## Tools Used
 - Power BI